Gkcloud5/Better-future/001-Communication/Improvement/01 to 10 words/010-that word.md

 		* She picked up the hairbrush that she had left on the bed
 * That after some verbs
 	* I admit that i was wrong

 ### 3 Examples:

+--> That is my favorite book on the shelf.
+--> She said that she would be coming the the party --> The car that we bought last week is amazing.